4ilo/ssd1306-stm32HAL/README.md

 # ssd1306-stm32HAL
-ssd1306 library for stm32 using hal library
+ssd1306 library for stm32 using stm32-hal library's.
+This library works with i2c.